bet365 Bonus Code ROTOWIRE: Claim a $1,000 Promo + NFL Early Payout Offer

 Close out your weekend with the bet365 bonus code ROTOWIRE and get a First Bet Safety Net, worth up to $1,000.
-If your opening wager on any NFL game this weekend settles as a loss, you will get a matching bet credit, up to $1000.
+If your opening wager on Sunday Night Football settles as a loss, you will get a matching bet credit, up to $1000.

 This lucrative sportsbook promo has become one of the most popular on the market because it protects your first bet, giving you a second chance to keep your sports betting journey going.